SR 80 (Southern Blvd) Bridge Replacement Project

 Marine traffic will be maintained at all times.
 The Intracoastal Waterway bridge will continue to open on the quarter-hour and three-quarter hour schedule.

-Construction is expected to begin in April 2017 with completion anticipated by late 2020.
+Construction began in April 2017 with completion anticipated by early 2021.

 The PD&E Study considered several alternatives, including low and mid level movable bridges and a fixed high level bridge.
 These bridge types were analyzed with several horizontal alignment options.
 The preferred alternative was finalized upon receipt of Location and Design Concept Acceptance (LDCA) by the Federal Highway Administration on May 12, 2009.